dicroce/revere/README.md

 ### Windows
 The easiest way to get Revere on Windows is by download a release package here from github: https://github.com/dicroce/revere/releases

+## Startup at boot
+If you are on Ubuntu and running the snap package you can open "Startup Applications" and add a new entry with the following command line:
+/snap/bin/revere --start_minimized

 ### Api
 The Revere background process has an extensive API.
 Firstly, all recording cameras live streams are available via a centralized RTSP link: